Classic DP: 0-1 Knapsack Problem

 return dp[N][W]

-Finally, translate the pseudocode into actual code and handle some edge cases.
+The final step is to translate the pseudocode into code and handle some edge cases.

-I wrote the code in Java, translating the above logic completely and handling the issue where w - wt[i-1]
+I have translated the above idea completely into Java code and handled the issue where w - wt[i-1]

-might be less than 0, causing array index out of bounds:
+might be less than 0, leading to an array index out of bounds:

 int knapsack(int W, int N, int[] wt, int[] val) {